SlimeVR/SlimeVR-Docs-Site/src/diy/components-guide.md

 * A soldering third hand
 * (Optional) A multimeter to check your connections.
 * (Optional) A solder sucker or desoldering braid.
 To more easily be able to fix mistakes when soldering.
-* (Optional) A heatgun for shrinkwrap (or alternatively use electrical tape)
+* (Optional) A heatgun or lighter for shrinkwrap (or alternatively use electrical tape)
-* (Optional) Brass sponge and holder.
+* (Optional) Brass sponge and holder or wet sponge.
 To easily clean and maintain soldering iron
 * (Optional) Fume extractor.
 To handle the smoke and fumes from soldering

 Please note: ensure you do not buy solder intended for soldering plumbing fixtures.
 This type of solder is more acidic and may corrode PCBs and electronic components.